edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

     - `tcp` for **NATS JetStream**

 !!! note
     In general all EdgeX Services running in a deployment must be configured to use the same EdgeX MessageBus implementation.
-By default all services that use the EdgeX MessageBus are configured to use the Redis Pub/Sub implementation.
+By default all services that use the EdgeX MessageBus are configured to use the MQTT implementation.
 NATS does support a compatibility mode with MQTT.
 See the [NATS MQTT Mode](#nats-mqtt-mode) section below for details.

 ### MQTT 3.1 (default)